codenet/col733-cloud/compute-rdd.md

 toy example, it means that $x$ in the first iteration *is not the same as* $x$ in the second iteration.
 Let us refer to variables in different iterations as
 $x_0, y_0$; $x_1, y_1$ etc. The immutability of variables also helps in
-replicating them: due to immutability, we need not worry about *consistency* during replication.
+replicating and checkpointing them: due to immutability, we need not worry about *consistency* during replication.
 We can easily create multiple replicas of each variable while the program is running, since the program is guaranteed to not modify variables further.

 Now, even with separate naming convention and immutability of variables, we might still capture, in our asynchronous checkpoint, different variable